-In the second half of the XVIth century the technique for assembling a statue made of different sections was improved and Ratto delle Sabine (Abduction of the Sabines) by Giambologna in Florence marked the beginning of a new era in marble sculpture.
-It was theorized that a statue should be viewed from several different angles.
+In 1544 Raffaello da Montelupo attached metal wings to the marble statue of an angel at the top of Castel Sant'Angelo in order to overcome this constraint.
+In the second half of the XVIth century the technique for assembling a statue made up of different sections was improved and in 1580 the Abduction of the Sabines by Giambologna in Florence marked the beginning of a new era in marble sculpture.

-Bernini all through his career paid a great deal of attention to how his statues would appear from different points of view.
-His early works for Cardinal Borghese (Apollo and Daphne, Rape of Proserpine) were immediately recognized as masterpieces because they were equally viewable from different angles.
-Bernini gave instructions on the exact positioning of the statues in the room taking into account the proximity of windows.
-Apollo and Daphne was first to be seen from the back to discover only in a second moment that the young woman was turning into a tree.
+Gian Lorenzo Bernini always paid a great deal of attention to how his statues would appear from different points of view.
+His early works for Cardinal Scipione Borghese (The Rape of Persephone, Apollo and Daphne and David) were equally viewable from different angles.
+Bernini gave instructions on the exact positioning of his statues: Apollo and Daphne was first to be seen from the back to discover only in a second moment that the nymph was being turned into a laurel tree.

 Bernini devised three points of view for the angels of the bridge, bearing in mind that people would be crossing the bridge in both directions.
 So in addition to the frontal view the statues can be seen also at a 45 degree angle.
 The angled view for those who came from Rome received more attention, because this was the first view for the pilgrims.
-Bernini used to prepare full scale models made of clay to visualize the final effect of his statues from different points of view (some of these models can be seen in the Vatican Museums, near the picture gallery).
+Bernini used to prepare full-scale clay models to visualize the final effect of his statues from different points of view.

-In the following set of photos the first image shows the angled view from Rome, the second is a frontal view and the last image shows the angled view from Castel Sant'Angelo.
+In the following set of photographs the first image shows the angled view from Rome, the second is a frontal view and the last image shows the angled view from Castel Sant'Angelo.

 The wings of the angels were used to improve the view from different angles: one wing was best seen from Rome and the other from Castel Sant'Angelo; the torsion of the body was another technique for "giving something" to each angled view.

-Antonio Raggi is regarded as the most "Berninian" of Bernini's pupils; in some aspects he exceeded his master; his angel is very tall and slender, the dress forms the most unlikely folds, the face is portrayed in a very ecstatic expression, the hair is extremely ruffled.
+Raggi is regarded as the most "Berninian" of Bernini's pupils; in some aspects he exceeded his master; his angel is very tall and slender, the garment forms the most unlikely folds, the face is portrayed in a very ecstatic expression, the hair is extremely ruffled.

 This is the only angel who expresses real grief.
-Cardinal Giacomo Rospigliosi, nephew of Pope Clement IX was so impressed by this and the other statue by Bernini that he wanted them for the Cathedral of Pistoia in Tuscany, the town of origin of his family.
-The statues never left Rome and they were eventually relocated to S. Andrea delle Fratte, the church nearest to Bernini's house.
+Cardinal Giacomo Rospigliosi, nephew of Pope Clement IX was so impressed by this and the other statue by Bernini that he wanted them for the Cathedral of Pistoia in Tuscany, his hometown.
+The statues never left Rome and they were eventually relocated to S. Andrea delle Fratte, a church opposite Bernini's house.

-Cosimo Fancelli worked for many years with Pietro da Cortona and although his angel is coherent with the overall plan of the statues, some aspects are treated in a different manner, especially the face and the hair.
+Fancelli worked for many years with Pietro da Cortona and although his angel is consistent with the overall plan of the statues, some aspects are treated in a different manner, especially the face and the hair.

-Girolamo Lucenti started his career by working with Alessandro Algardi, the great rival (in sculpture) of Bernini and the leader of a school of thought which avoided departing too much from the works of the old masters.
-Lucenti did not forget the recommendations of his first master and his angel stands on a cloud solid as rock, his dress is very static and the wings are almost neglected.
+Lucenti started his career by working with Alessandro Algardi, the great rival (in sculpture) of Bernini and the leader of a school of thought which recommended not to depart too much from the works of the old masters.
+Lucenti did not forget the advice of his first master and his angel stands on a cloud as solid as rock, his garment is very static and the wings are almost neglected.

-Ercole Ferrata was the senior member of the group of sculptors who cooperated with Bernini in this and other projects (such as Fontana dei Quattro Fiumi); his angel is more composed than others: the statue follows the guidelines issued by Bernini, but without much enthusiasm.
+Ferrata was the senior member of the group of sculptors who cooperated with Bernini in this and other projects (e.g. Obelisco della Minerva); his angel is more composed than others: the statue follows the guidelines issued by Bernini, but without much enthusiasm.

 Antonio Giorgetti was a young sculptor who died before completing his angel; the statue was most likely finished by his brother Giuseppe who later on sculpted a fine St. Sebastian.
 It is evident that Giorgetti did not depart from Bernini's recommendations.

-P. S.: The decoration with statues of the bridge inspired the Jesuits of Prague who promoted the decoration with statues of saints of the main bridge of Prague.
+The decoration with statues of the bridge inspired the Jesuits of Prague who promoted a similar decoration for the main bridge of their city.